Nic Claxton: Early years and limited role (2019–2021)

+Emerging as a defensive star and increase production (2021–present)

-On February 2, 2022, Claxton scored a season-high 23 points, alongside eleven rebounds and five blocks, in a 101–112 loss to the Sacramento Kings.
+In the off-season the Nets traded starting center DeAndre Jordan to the Detroit Pistons and named Claxton as their main starting center.
+On February 2, 2022, Claxton scored a season-high 23 points, alongside eleven rebounds and five blocks, in a 112–101 loss to the Sacramento Kings.
 In a rematch of last year's series, the Nets faced the Boston Celtics in the first round of the playoffs.
 The Nets were eliminated in four games, with Claxton averaging 10.5 points and 2.3 blocks per game.

-On July 7, 2022, Claxton re-signed with the Nets on a two-year, $20 millon contract.
+On July 7, 2022, Claxton re-signed with the Nets on a two-year, $20 million contract.
 He was the Nets' starting center entering the 2021–22 season.
-On January 26, 2023, Claxton scored a career-high 27 points, alongside 13 rebounds and two blocks, in a 122–130 loss to the Detroit Pistons.
+On January 26, 2023, Claxton scored a career-high 27 points, alongside 13 rebounds and two blocks, in a 130–122 loss to the Detroit Pistons.
+He ended the year leading the league in field goal percentage at 70.5%, averaged 2.5 blocks per game, 2nd behind Defensive Player of the Year winner Jaren Jackson Jr., and finished 9th in DPOY voting.

+On July 6, 2024, Claxton re-signed with the Nets on a reported four-year, $100 million contract.
+On October 23, 2024, during the Nets season opener against the Atlanta Hawks, Claxton was ejected clotheslining Hawks guard Dyson Daniels after receiving a flagrant 2 foul which resulted in a scuffle.
+On December 19, 2024, during a 101-94 win against the Toronto Raptors, Claxton was ejected again in the second quarter for throwing the ball into the stands.
+Two days later, Claxton was fined $25,000 for his actions.

 National team career

 In 2014, Claxton played for the United States Virgin Islands at the Centrobasket Under-15 Championship in Panama City, averaging a double-double of 10.6 points and 11.8 rebounds per game.
-He made another appearance for the Virgin Islands at the 2015 Centrobasket Under-17 Championship in San Juan, Puerto Rico, where he averaged 11 points and eight rebounds per game.
+He made another appearance for the U.S. Virgin Islands at the 2015 Centrobasket Under-17 Championship in San Juan, Puerto Rico, where he averaged 11 points and eight rebounds per game.
 Claxton competed at the 2016 FIBA Americas Under-18 Championship in Valdivia, Chile.
 He averaged a team-high 12 points and 7.2 rebounds per game, leading his team to seventh place.
 In the summer of 2018, Claxton joined the senior Virgin Islands national team at qualifying competition for the 2019 FIBA World Cup.

 Claxton is eligible for the U.S. Virgin Islands team because his father, Charles, was born in St. Thomas.